 This post may contain affiliate links.

-If you're a regular reader, then you know that we're raising 2 sets of littermates – Rodrigo, Sydney (5 years old), Scout and Zoey.
+If you're a regular reader, then you know that we're raising 2 sets of littermates – Rodrigo and Sydney and Scout and Zoey.
 Sydney passed away in 2020 at 10-1/2 years old.

 How You Can Ruin Your Littermate Puppies

-The only way you'll ruin your puppies is if (1) you don't take them to training, (2) you have a small budget and have made the mistake of thinking “2 dogs is twice the budget,” – believe me, it's a lot more – and (3) you're not able to manage the veterinarian bill over the first year (vaccinations, spay and neuter surgeries, follow up appointments – all multiplied by two).
+The only way you'll ruin your puppies is if (1) you don't invest in dog training and socialization, (2) you have a small budget and have made the mistake of thinking “2 dogs are twice the budget,” – believe me, it's a lot more – and (3) you're not able to manage the veterinarian bill over the first year (vaccinations, spay and neuter surgeries, follow up appointments – all multiplied by two).

 Here's the Bad News About Considering Littermate Puppies

 Before I lament on how happy our littermates have made us, I want to share something that may not be popular or make people happy.
 If you cannot afford to hire a dog trainer, then you cannot afford to raise two or more puppies at the same time.
 In fact, I'd recommend holding off on bringing a dog home until you CAN afford to hire a dog trainer.

 Not only is it difficult to keep track of two puppies (they may be small, but they move fast and have sharp teeth and a full bladder), but when they hit adolescence, you'll be in tears.
 Thank heavens for our mellow, well behaved Sydney, because Rodrigo was a handful.

 Here's the Amazing News About Raising Littermate Puppies